bacalhau-project/bacalhau/docs/examples/workload-onboarding/Reading-From-Multiple-S3-Buckets/index.md

 To get started, you need to install the Bacalhau client, see more information [here](https://docs.bacalhau.org/getting-started/installation)

-### Running the job on a multiple buckets with multiple objects
+### Running the job on multiple buckets with multiple objects

 ```bash